-- In a skillet, cook your selected vegetables until tender with enough butter or oil to make sure they don't stick to the pan.
+- In a skillet, cook your selected vegetables until tender with enough butter or oil so they don't stick to the pan.
 Season them with selected spices.

-- Add 2 tablespoons grated cheese in the bottom of each muffin cup.
+- Add 2 tablespoons of cheese to the bottom of each muffin cup.

-- Add 1/4 cup of sautéed vegetables on top of the grated cheese (less if you prefer more meat.)
+- Place 1/4 cup sautéed vegetables on top of the grated cheese (less if you prefer more meat.)

 - Add leftover meat (at least 2 tablespoons per cup.)

-- Beat the eggs with the cream and pour the mixture in each muffin cup.
-Leave a half-inch at the top of each cup.
+- Beat eggs with cream and pour mixture in each muffin cup.
+Leave 1/2 inch at the top of each muffin cup.

 - Season with salt and pepper to taste.